acunniffe/docs/README.md

 #### Publishing API Spec to Optic
 1. Click on **Projects** in the navigation bar
-2. Click **Add API** and create an API named "Example Project" (same as 'name' in the optic.yml)
+2. Click **Add API** and create an API named "example-api" (same as 'name' in the optic.yml)
-3. Run `optic publish` to run tests and upload the API Spec to Optic.
+3. Run `optic api:publish` to run tests and upload the API Spec to Optic.
 When the tests complete a new browser window will open and navigate to the API Console in the webapp.

 ## Next Steps
 Nice work!
 You just learned how to automatically document APIs with Optic.
 Now it's time to try it with your own code.
 Here are the next docs you should take a look at: